 Enclomiphene

-The trans-isomer of clomiphene citrate — a selective estrogen receptor modulator (SERM) that stimulates endogenous testosterone production by blocking estrogen negative feedback at the hypothalamus and pituitary.
-Used in men's health clinics as an alternative to testosterone replacement therapy that preserves fertility and testicular function.
-Unlike mixed clomiphene (Clomid), enclomiphene lacks the estrogenic cis-isomer (zuclomiphene) that causes many of clomiphene's side effects.
+A medication that boosts natural testosterone production by blocking estrogen's feedback signal in the brain.
+Used in men's health clinics as an alternative to testosterone shots that preserves fertility and testicular function.
+Unlike mixed clomiphene (Clomid), enclomiphene lacks the estrogen-like component (zuclomiphene) that causes many of clomiphene's side effects.

-Typical Dosage
+Dosage

 Administration